-Most development proposals need to gain consent from Council through the development application (DA) process before they can proceed.
+Most development proposals need to gain consent from City of Coffs Harbour through the development application (DA) process before they can proceed.

-However, some minor developments do not need Council consent or may be eligible for an exemption or a fast-tracked assessment.
+However, some minor developments do not need consent from the City or may be eligible for an exemption or a fast-tracked assessment.
 Find out if your development may fit into one of the categories below.

 Development without consent

-Not all development requires the Council's consent.
+Not all development requires consent from the City of Coffs Harbour.
 This may include home businesses in a residential zone, environmental protection works in an environmental conservation zone, or markets in a public recreation zone.